MissionMarsFourthHorizon/operation-remote-resupply/Module 5/Operation Remote Resupply, Part 5.md

 	What time is it on Mars?
 	```

-1. Format the text in the cell by selecting **Format** > **Heading** > **Level 1** from the overhead menu, and confirm that it takes on the format shown below.
+1. Format the text in the cell by selecting **Format** > **Heading** > **Level 1** from the overhead menu, and confirm that it assumes the format shown below.

 	![The workbook heading](Images/xw-completed-format.png)

     _The workbook heading_

-1. Add another documentation cell to the workbook.
-Then paste the following text into the cell to serve as an introduction:
+1. Add another documentation cell.
+Then paste the following text into the cell to serve as an introduction to the workbook:

 	```
 	Have you ever asked yourself what time it is on Mars?
 It's not an abstract question when you have settlers on Mars and need to communicate with them.
 Earth time can be converted to Mars time in a few simple steps.